213 William R. Murchie Science Building

 Introductory physics courses are designed to serve students majoring in many different areas.
 The algebra-based sequence is designed for students in biology and the health professions, while the calculus-based sequence is designed for students in physics, chemistry, engineering, or math.

 The advanced physics courses are designed to provide fundamental training for professional work in physics and for teaching physics in secondary schools.

 Note that completion of PHY 143, or PHY 143 and 145, or PHY 243 and 245, is prerequisite to certain concentration programs.

 The mission of the Physics program is to prepare students to succeed in their chosen careers after graduation from the University of Michigan-Flint.
 Recognizing that students will elect many career paths, ranging from elementary teaching, to industry, to graduate education, and others, the Physics program believes its mission is to help students gain a knowledge foundation based upon fundamental principles of classical and modern physics.
 This foundation stresses the creative application of physics principles to solving newly posed problems and creative thinking.
 The program participates in the University-wide effort to assess its academic programs.
 Information on assessment plans, including goals, methods and outcomes is available at http://www.umflint.edu/assessment.

 Programs in Physics

 Four concentration programs are offered: the General Program in Physics (Bachelor of Arts) , the General Program in Physics (Bachelor of Science) , the Honors Program in Physics (Bachelor of Arts) , and the Teacher’s Certificate Program (Bachelor of Arts) .
-A Teacher’s Certificate Minor in Physics is also available.
+A Minor in Physics and a Teacher’s Certificate Minor in Physics are also available.